yalanyang/LRAPA_v0.1/README.md

 # LRAPA

-Long-read alternative polyadenylation (LRAPA) is a package written by R for APA analysis using bulk and single-cell long-read RNA sequencing data.
+Long-read Alternative Polyadenylation (LRAPA) is an R package designed for comprehensive analysis of alternative polyadenylation (APA) using both bulk and single-cell long-read RNA sequencing data.
+The package facilitates the identification and quantification of polyadenylation sites, differentail APA analysis between conditions and cell types, and PAS-exon/TSS couplings analysis.

 **Workflow of LRAPA:**